 Many people find it impossible to plan their daily meals without first consulting the WDW park calendars to determine which parks will have extra morning or evening hours.
 It’s useful to have an idea which park you will want to attend on certain days before making ADRs.
 Information on park hours is available 6 months in advance, but is often subject to change.
 While the park calendar can be useful in planning, remember nothing there is written in stone.

 Plan ahead and know your ADR booking windows.
-You can review Walt Disney World menus and dining suggestions on our web site and calculate first possible booking dates using our handy ADR calculator and the PS Report Writer.
+You can review Walt Disney World menus and dining suggestions on our web site and calculate first possible booking dates using our handy ADR calculator.
 Make a list of all of the reservations that you would like to book and have a few alternatives handy.
 You may want to review our list of restaurants that require a credit card to guarantee a restaurant reservation as opposed to those requiring payment in full at the time of reservation.
 You’ll also want to have your credit card info handy when calling Disney Dining or reserving online.
 If you have purchased one of Disney’s Dining Plans that covers the meal, your credit card won’t be charged for payment-in-full reservations, but you will still need to provide it as cancellation polices and charges will still apply.

 If you’ll be using Disney’s online reservation system, be sure that you first have an account set up at StartYourDisneyExperience.com.
 You must register and sign in to your account to arrange dinning experiences on line.
 Reservations can also be made by signing into Disney’s My Disney Experience mobile app with your account info.
 If your Walt Disney World reservation is not showing in your account, you may use the “Link an existing reservation” feature on the My Disney Experience main page to manually add your reservation information.
 You will need your Walt Disney World confirmation number, the last name on the reservation, your arrival date and the name of your Disney Resort hotel.
 Don’t worry, if you are not booked with a Walt Disney World reservation number, you can still make restaurant reservations and view a list of your reservations online.
 You are now set up and ready to go.